 The Saigon Skydeck on the 49th floor offers breathtaking 360-degree views of the entire city.
 The best time to visit is during sunset, this way you can catch a clear view of the distant buildings and landscapes during the golden hour before witnessing the colorful bright lights illuminate the city as the sky darkens.

 The entrance fee to the Saigon Skydeck is 200,000 dong and opening hours are Monday – Sunday from 9:30 am to 9:30 pm.

 GETTING AROUND HO CHI MINH CITY

 The best way to explore the city is on a self-guided walking tour.
-There are a number of must-see locations all within 15 to 30 minutes walking distance from one and other.
+There are a number of must-see locations all within 15 to 30 minutes walking distance from one another.